 Androgen Agonist Mode

 We used the Invitrogen GeneBlazer assay for this evaluation.
-The basis of the assay is the same as described above for the estrogen receptor assay with the exception that the standard curve was constructed using the strong agonist R1881, an established androgenic standard.
+The basis of the assay is the same as described above for the estrogen receptor assay with the exception that the standard curve was constructed using the strong agonist R-1881, an established androgenic standard.
 We also compared the activity to 11-keto-testosterone and it was similar.

 The standard curve and the sample dilutions were all assayed in triplicate (Figure 11).